Aegiq/lightworks/docs/source/emulator/index.rst

       - Sample counts
       - Only non-pnr detectors

+All simulation objects support the inclusion of heralds through the circuit object, which allows these modes to be excluded from specification of input/outputs within the emulator.

 Before using the emulator, a :doc:`theory` section is included which details some of they key concepts behind simulation of indistinguishable photons in linear optic systems.

 Contents